Padres star Machado sprains ankle, Rockies complete sweep

 Diaz, who finished with three RBIs, homered leading off the sixth and drew a bases-loaded walk in the seventh.

-Nola had a two-run homer in the eighth off Robert Stephenson.
+Nola hit a two-run homer in the eighth off Robert Stephenson.
 TRAINER’S ROOM

 Rockies: INF-OF Garrett Hampson has been reinstated from the COVID-19 injured list, returning from a four-day absence. … INF Alan Trejo was optioned to Triple-A Albuquerque and RHP Tyley Kinley, who has been sidelined indefinitely by flexor tear in his right elbow, has been transferred to the 60-day injured list.